vmware/kube-fluentd-operator/README.md

 ## Overview

+TL;DR: a sane, no-brainer K8S+Helm distribution of Fluentd with batteries included, config validation, no needs to restart, with sensible defaults and best practices built-in.

 *kube-fluentd-operator* configures Fluentd in a Kubernetes environment.
 It compiles a Fluentd configuration from configmaps (one per namespace) - similar to how Ingress controllers compiles Nginx configuration based on Ingress resources.
 This way only one instance of Fluentd can handle all log shipping while the cluster admin need not coordinate with namespace admins.

 Cluster administrators set up Fluentd once only and namespace owners can configure log routing as they wish. *kube-fluentd-operator* will re-configure Fluentd accordingly and make sure logs originating from a namespace will not be accessible by other tenants/namespaces.